burrsutter/docker_tutorial/readme.md

 2. In the `myapp` directory, create a text file called `Dockerfile`, with no extension.

-    > On Windows you might use Notepad++ for text editing.
+    > On Windows you might use the Atom editor from Atom.io for text editing.

     ![Alt text](/screenshots/dockerfile_windows_explorer.png?raw=true "Windows Explorer Dockerfile")